 How to Smoke a Turkey

 One of the benefits of smoking a turkey is that it's almost impossible to overcook anything in a smoker.
 The temperature remains low and the cooking is slow, resulting in perfectly moist and tender meat with a rich, complex flavor.
-Still need a recipe?
-Head on over to our collection of smoked turkey recipes to get started.
+Plus, it frees up your oven for side dishes!

 How to Smoke a Turkey